Does the Jones Act Apply to Marine Construction Workers?

 - Drowning, near-drowning, and hypothermia from falling overboard

 - Slip and fall accidents on slippery decks or walkways

 - Crane accidents

 When the dangers of construction are combined with the dangers of offshore work, it’s obvious that maritime construction workers need and deserve protection.

 When a maritime construction worker is injured, the type of claim they can make will depend on a few factors.
 One of these is where the injury occurred.
 Another is the type of work the person was performing.
 Determining which laws apply to a worker will be crucial in determining what options and rights they have in seeking medical treatment and financial compensation.

 Generally speaking, two laws may apply to maritime construction injuries: the Jones Act and the Longshore and Harbor Workers’ Compensation Act (LHWCA).

 Jones Act Coverage for Marine Construction Workers

-The Jones Act, also known as the Merchant Marine Act of 1920, is a law that provides offshore workers with the ability to seek compensation for work injuries caused by employer negligence.
+The Jones Act, also known as the Merchant Marine Act of 1920, is a law that grants offshore workers the right to seek compensation for work-related injuries caused by employer negligence or an unseaworthy vessel.
 To make a Jones Act claim, a person must be considered a member of the vessel’s crew.
-In other words, a worker must be employed in direct relation to a vessel and at least 30 percent of their time must be spent in service of the vessel.
-Additionally, the vessel must be in navigable waters for the Jones Act to apply to workers on it.
-Anchored vessels are still considered to be in navigation.
-However, if a vessel is moored permanently or drydocked for repairs, the worker is likely covered under the LHWCA.
+They must be employed in direct relation to the vessel and at least 30% of their time must be spent in service of the vessel.
+The vessel in question must also be in navigable waters for the Jones Act to apply.
+It may be anchored, but if it is moored permanently or drydocked for repairs, the LHWCA may apply instead.

-Call Arnold & Itkin LLP for Help After a Maritime Construction Injury
+Call Arnold & Itkin for Help After a Maritime Construction Injury

 Call our team of marine construction accident lawyers today at (888) 346-5024 for help.